klingebj/regreg/doc/hubertutorial.rst

    from regreg.algorithms import FISTA from regreg.atoms import l1norm
-   from regreg.seminorm import seminorm from regreg.smooth import huber_loss, smooth_function
+   from regreg.seminorm import seminorm from regreg.smooth import huber_loss, smooth_function, smoothed_seminorm

 The l1norm object represents the penalty, the huber_loss class represents the loss function and smooth_function is a container class for combining smooth functions.
 FISTA is a first-order algorithm and seminorm is a class for combining different seminorm penalties.